HumCar/Instalations/README.md

-# Instalations
+# Installations
-Data base to control instalations and installers
+Data base to control installations and installers